• Skip to primary navigation

 This post may contain affiliate links, please see our privacy policy for details.

 Two slices of Banitsa one on top of another, on a dark glass plate.
-A round baking dish on the background. this recipe
+A round baking dish on the background.

 Banitsa was one of my favorite childhood foods to eat.
 I don’t know, is it because I love Feta cheese and Phyllo dough?
 Or, because everyone eats Banitsa in Bulgaria and you can find it in every bakery.